SpraxDev/BetterChairs/README.md

 * Support all versions newer than 1.8 (and in theory some older versions too)
 * **All** stairs and slabs are supported in all versions
 * You can sit on slabs that are placed in the upper-half of a block
-* A working Update-Notifier that won't send gargabe messages if the Updater fails to check for an update
+* A working Update-Notifier that won't send garbage messages if the Updater fails to check for an update
-* Check if Signs are really attached to the chair (Requirering signs can be enabled in `config.yml`)
+* Check if Signs are really attached to the chair (Requiring signs can be enabled in `config.yml`)
 * This version is less aggressive when a player tries to sit on an chair (Can be partly re-enabled in `config.yml`)
 * The content of `config.yml` and `messages.yml` has been restructured (old files are automatically converted)
 * Have a world whitelist **or** blacklist